[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 Pjur lube bottle

-The taste of both lubes is pretty light and unobtrusive.
+The taste of both the Pjur lubes I received to review is pretty light and unobtrusive.
 Med Sensitive is sweeter but, due to the sodium saccharin, also has the kind of “chemical sweetener” taste I find really unpleasant.
 As a result I’m unlikely to use this one for oral sex.

 Consistency wise, Med Natural is very thin and runny.
 Med Sensitive is slightly thicker, edging towards a gel-like consistency.
 This means that Sensitive is a longer-lasting lube and I needed to reapply it less often.
 Both left a slight sticky, tacky sensation on my hands after use, which washed away easily with water.